AlbertHernandez/feature-flag-config-cat-example/README.md

-<h1 align="center">Dependency cruiser Example</h1>
+<h1 align="center">Feature flag Config Cat Example</h1>

 <p align="center">
-  Example of how we can use dependency cruiser in order to have architecture rules in our code
+  Example of how we can use Config Cat for handling feature flags
 </p>

 ## Table of Contents